H-Mateus/personal_website/content/blog/2022-10-21-testing-normality-in-r/index.markdown

 Also note that the Shapiro-Wilk test become sensitive to small deviations from normality at larger sample sizes (>50), so it's generally good to check the visualisations **and** the test.

-Finally, if you have a larger sample size and still in doubt about the normality of your data, just use non-parametric stats to be safe.
+Finally, if you have a larger sample size and still in doubt about the normality of your data, you can just use non-parametric stats to be safe.
 You'll lose a little power, but so long as the sample size is large enough, it's unlikely to be critical.